-- 1 If the dashboard is not already opened, select the dashboard from the My Dashboards node. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon classic web console will open in a new tab. - 3 On the Action panel, open the General tab, and click Add view.
-The Add View wizard appears. - 4 Follow the instructions in Adding a View.
+- 1 If the dashboard is not already opened, select the dashboard from the My Dashboards node. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon - 3 On the Action panel, open the General tab, and click Add view.

+The Add View wizard appears.

+4 Follow the instructions in Adding a View.